MaximumMaxxx/MaskSchoolProject/README.md

 <h1>Max's Mask Code</h1>

-Repl If you want to run it in your browser: https://replit.com/@MaxwellWindland/Max-s-Magnificent-Mask-Caclculating-Code-#README.md
+Repl: If you want to run it in your browser: https://replit.com/@MaxwellWindland/Max-s-Magnificent-Mask-Caclculating-Code-#README.md

 This is a series of programs made my Max for a math project on optomization.
 The goal was that students would